 It is Saturday night and I’m driving around Mokdong in the Avante with two of my consigliere.
 I have Madonna’s second album playing at full volume.
 The first track, “Material Girl”, was written by Peter Brown, who also includes Michael Jackson and Bruce Springsteen among his clients.
 The high-heeled 1984 skip pop jam hit prompts one of my consigliere to question my choice of music for today’s grueling Seoul traffic anxiety-fest.
-“Material Girl”, I explain, is a song that is not only still relevant 28 years after its first release, but is actually quite reflective of Korean society as a whole.
-However, while Madonna’s idea of a “Material Girl” was an ambitious career woman fighting to get ahead, the Korean version would be more of a disappointing, vapid, room salon girl addicted to Prada bags and plastic surgery.
+“Material Girl”, I explain, is a song that is not only still relevant 28 years after its first release, but is actually quite reflective of contemporary Korean society as a whole.

 Prompting further visible discomfort from my friends, I skip to the third track, “Like a Virgin”, written by Billy Sterling and Tom Kelly, who count Whitney Houston, Celine Dion, and Cindy Lauper as clients.
 “Like a Virgin” is the first song that pops into my head whenever I attend a wedding in Korea.
 It’s got an upbeat Billie Jean style bass line coupled with a “Girls Just Wanna Have Fun” poppy, synthesizer kind of edge.
 This song also serves as an excellent backdrop on those rainy nights, when all you want to do is check into a hotel, change all the light bulbs to pink, throw on your Pororo print panties, school girl uniform, and ankle socks, and then dance like a bad girl while pouting your duck lips and blowing kisses in front of the mirror (you little slut).